-Bitdefender is known for its powerful security suites but it doesn’t specialize in VPNs.
+Bitdefender is known as a leader worldwide for its powerful security software but it doesn’t specialize in VPNs.
 Honestly, there may be a good reason for that.
+While it offers powerful cybersecurity software suites like AntiVirus Plus, Total Security, and Internet Security, it was really light on security features for its VPN.

 Short on Time?
 Here Are My Key Findings: